JoshuaChou2018/MedAGI/README.md

 ## To Contribute

 We are open to accepting more domain-specific alignment layers!
-Please PR to add your domain-specific alignment layer and description.
+Please PR to add your domain-specific alignment layer and description in `eval_configs/medagi_eval.yaml` and place your model under `./weights`.

 ## Acknowledgement